macro187/hotbox/readme.md

 ```
 <spec>
     The hotbox spec to run.
-Default "alpine".

 <name>
     The name to assign to the container, or the name of the existing container
     to join.
-Default same as <spec>.

 <command>
     The command to run in the container.
 Default the shell specified in the
     <spec>.

 <arg>
     Argument(s) to <command>.
-Default "-l".
+Default the shell argument specified in the
+    <spec>.
 ```

+### Description

+If a container with the name is not running, start it.

+If a container with the name is already running, join it.

 hotbox-clean